 Urban Oreganics makes organic skincare products that they carefully handcrafted in small batches.
 In Portland, Oregon, they make these products in a home studio and power them with renewable energy.

 Packaging: Recyclable glass jar and pump

-This zero-waste makeup remover from EcoRoots is gentle yet effective for removing makeup, dirt, oil, and impurities.
+This zero-waste makeup remover from the zero-waste store, EcoRoots, is gentle yet effective for removing makeup, dirt, oil, and impurities.